EvoGuard: An Extensible Agentic RL-based Framework for Practical and Evolving AI-Generated Image Detection: Introduction

-\item \textbf{A Novel Agentic Paradigm for AIGI Detection.} We pioneer the formulation of AIGI detection within an agentic framework, encapsulating heterogeneous detectors as callable tools.
-This approach transcends the limitations of single detectors or static ensembles, enabling multi-perspective collaborative detection of complex real-world forged images.
+\item \textbf{A novel agentic paradigm for AIGI detection.} We pioneer formulating AIGI detection as reasoning-based evidence synthesis via an agentic framework.
+Instead of routing to one detector or fusing outputs by fixed rules, the agent synthesizes complementary evidence from heterogeneous detectors, transcending the limits of single detectors and static ensembles.

-\item \textbf{SOTA Accuracy and Mitigated Bias.} We propose \ouragent, which leverages the agent’s perception, reasoning, and planning capabilities to exploit complementary strengths of diverse tools across multiple action rounds.
+\item \textbf{SOTA accuracy and mitigated bias.} We propose \ouragent, which leverages the agent’s perception, reasoning, and planning capabilities to exploit complementary strengths of diverse tools across multiple action rounds.
 Extensive experiments show that \ouragent~achieves SOTA accuracy while balancing performance between positive and negative samples.

-\item \textbf{Seamless Extensibility and Efficient Training Strategy.} Experiments show that \ouragent~can improve performance without retraining by plug-and-play integration of off-the-shelf new tools, offering a promising long-term solution to evolving AIGI threats.
+\item \textbf{Seamless extensibility and efficient training strategy.} Experiments show that \ouragent~can improve performance without retraining by plug-and-play integration of off-the-shelf new tools, offering a promising long-term solution to evolving AIGI threats.
 Moreover, we introduce a GRPO-based Agentic RL algorithm that trains using only low-cost binary labels, overcoming the reliance on expensive fine-grained annotations. \end{itemize}